cybersader/awesome-cybersader/📁 01 - Logs, Journal/TrueNAS Scale Home Server/Turning Old PC into NAS in 2024/Turning Old PC into NAS in 2024.md

 	- [Providing default files — Nextcloud latest Administration Manual latest documentation](https://docs.nextcloud.com/server/latest/admin_manual/configuration_files/default_files_configuration.html)
 	- have to change/add line in `config.php` that says `'skeletondirectory' => '',`
 	- Go to Apps > Nextcloud > find the pod shell related to Nextcloud that is just "nextcloud", `apt install nano`, `nano config/config.php`, edit it, Ctrl-X, Y, then restart nextcloud
-# Can We Recover Data from Outside Nextcloud?
--
-# Setting Up TrueNAS to Cloud Backups
--
-# Setting Up Windows 11 Backups
-- Use Duplicati with data share